jhades/ng2-minimal/README.md

 # Installation

-Its better to install Typescript globally, if not already installed:

-    npm install -g typescript
+No global dependencies are needed.
 After cloning the repo, run the following commands:

     npm install
     npm start